Basic Chemical Manufacturers

 Industry Overview

-The 1,200 basic chemical manufacturers in the US produce commodity chemicals that act as raw materials in or catalysts for the production of more refined chemicals.
+The 1,245 basic chemical manufacturers in the US produce commodity chemicals that act as raw materials or catalysts for producing more refined chemicals.
 Products include petrochemicals, industrial gases, synthetic dyes and pigments, inorganic chemicals, and organic chemicals.

 Price-based Competition